tidepool-org/command-line-data-tools/README.md

     -i, --input <input>   path/to/input.json
     --mgdL                Convert all BG values to mg/dL.
     -a, --all             Create all pages.
-    --sort                Sort the data in chronological order.
-WARNING!
-Since sorting needs to buffer all data, this only works for smaller datasets.
-Will fail on large sets.
     --smbg                Create smbg page.
     --cbg                 Create cbg page.
     --cgmSettings         Create cgm settings page.